 - Older people

-Does your organisation work with people living in the areas below?
+Your organisation works with people living in any of the 33 London Boroughs.

 We are offering heavily subsidised, flexible use tickets which will be valid for 12 months, allowing individuals to visit at a time that suits them best.
 Below is the pricing breakdown per person for organisations purchasing an allocation of tickets (minimum of 10 tickets).